Salkantay Trek to Machu Picchu

 Important information

-- Accommodations are in double occupancy.
-If you’re traveling solo or need a room for an odd number of people (3, 5, 7, etc.), we offer private accommodation for an additional cost.
-For more information, don’t hesitate to reach out.
+🏠 Accommodations are in double rooms.
+If you're traveling alone or need a room for an odd number of people (3, 5, 7, etc.), we can offer a private room for an additional fee.
+Contact us for more information.

 Cancellation policy